1. Mueck's sculpture is described as 'hyper-real'. Define the meaning of this term and apply it to his work.

 Humanism is a very blurred concept.
 Narrow sense of humanism is a cultural and intellectual movement of the Renaissance that emphasized spiritual concerns as a result of the rediscovery and study of the literature, art, and civilization of ancient Greece and Rome.
 It has started a 14th century Italy, starting with the European movement propagates by the so-called Renaissance humanism.
 The broader sense of humanism emphasis human worth and dignity, there are interested in human’s life and the conditions.
 In Ron Mueck’s Mask II (2001-2), we can find the broader sense of humanism, his work are showing something real and thus to think over the nature of humanity and it can lead to the emotional excitements.
 He has showed human value and distinction instead of attempting to replicate a Renaissance nativity in a modern manner.

-According to one review of the National Gallery of Victoria International (http://www.theenthusiast.com.au/archives/2010/review-ron-mueck/), the beauty of Mueck’s sculpture is that its human universality invites as many interpretations as there are potential viewers.
+National Gallery of Victoria International (http://www.theenthusiast.com.au/archives/2010/review-ron-mueck/ the beauty of Mueck’s sculpture is that its human universality invites as many interpretations as there are potential viewers.
 I will note, however, the religious imagery that seems to permeate more recent works ‘Youth’ (2009) and ‘Drift’ (2009).

 4. Research and discuss one of Mueck's sculptures that you might find challenging or exciting to experience in an art gallery.
 Describe the work, upload an image of the work, and explain your personal response to the work.
 Comment on other student blogs to develop the discussion around the variety of our own personal and individual responses to art and design.